Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 The urgent and frequent need to pee can be caused by a problem with the detrusor muscles in the walls of the bladder.

 The detrusor muscles relax to allow the bladder to fill with pee.
-It then contracts when you go to the toilet to let the pee out.
+They then contract (get smaller) when you go to the toilet to let the pee out.

-Sometimes the detrusor muscles contract too often.
-This creates an urgent need to go to the toilet.
+Sometimes the detrusor muscles contract too often, creating an urgent need to go to the toilet.
 This is known as having an overactive bladder.

 The reason your detrusor muscles contract too often may not be clear.